t-mart/wap/docs/commands/build.md

 `wap build [OPTIONS]`

-Build addons into a package.
+Build addons into a playable, distributable package.

 For each addon, building does 3 things:

 - Copies source files, specified by [`package[*].path`](../configuration.md#packagepath), to the output directory.